rbokel/Additional-Compiler-Arguments-Editor-Plugin/README.markdown

 History
 -------
+`2010/11/23` Added a first implementation of a multi string property.
+Multiple strings can be added as a comma separated list.
+The append checkbox switches the assignment operator from = to +=.
+The text input needs to be replaced by a real component.
+I'm thinking about something like the build path component in JDT.
+A listbox which shows all the available values, some buttons on the rhs, eg. edit, remove, move up, move down.
+Also i fixed the title of the editor.
+It now shows the filename.

 `2010/11/21` Factored out the logic to filter the string for additional compiler arguments.
 Much cleaner now.
 A renderer is used to render the model to a string.
 The renderer uses a predicate to filter the items, which are included into that string.
 The model does not know